 Lush and rich with history, Beihai Park is hailed for being home to one of the largest Chinese gardens in the country.
 The park is not far away from the Forbidden City and it is one of the oldest, largest and best-preserved ancient imperial gardens in China and a representative of ancient Chinese gardens.
 If you like pleasant walks and iconic monuments you’ll love Beihai Park.

 As the main venue for the swimming competition of the 2008 Summer Olympic, the official name of water cube is the National Aquatics Center.
 The inspiration of this design was based on the way soap bubbles come together in a 12 or 14 side cell structure.
-The Water Cube is an interesting piece of modern day engineering.
+The Water Cube is an interesting piece of modern day engineering and most strikingly beautiful in the evening.

 Traditional and unique in its original way, the Hutong locale in Northern China offers a special slice of local charm that no other area can match.
 It dates back from the Yuan dynasty and the alleyways and streets are narrow, the houses are flat and the courtyards are classic.
 Since the mid 20th Century, many Hutongs have been demolished — these are rare tourist treasures.